erazo-janet/Git_Documentation_PC/Branches.md

 ```
 git checkout featurex
 ```
 Lets check our branches, and what branch is currently hecked out.
-To do this Lets run:
+To do this lets run:
 ```
 git branches
 git --oneline --graph